Social security and pensions

 The directive applies to statutory social security schemes which provide protection against the risks of:

 The directive applies to the working population - including self-employed persons, workers and self-employed persons whose activity is interrupted by illness, accident or involuntary unemployment and persons seeking employment - and to retired or invalid workers and self-employed persons.
-In practice, the key areas covered are state pensions and state unemployment benefits.
+In practice, the key areas covered are statutory social pensions and statutory unemployment benefits.

 Occupational social security schemes

-The Directive 96/97/EC implements the principle of equal treatment for men and women in occupational social security schemes for all the working population, including:
+The Directive 2006/54/EC implements the principle of equal treatment for men and women in occupational social security schemes (except for contributions paid by workers on a voluntary basis).

 The directive applies to occupational schemes protecting against the risks of: